evan-007/pair-program/README.md

 ##Dev Builds

-####Foreman
-`foreman start` to load the web + worker on port `5000` Must also run `redis-server` to start a server for sidekiq

 The dev app has 3 parts: rails, redis and gulp.
-Run rails with `rails s`, angular with `cd client && gulp` and redis: `redis-server /user/local/etc/redis.conf` (or whatever your path to redis is).
+Run rails with `rails s`, angular with `cd client && gulp`.
+Redis is required by SideKiq and runs via `config/initializers/redis.rb`.

 Install redis: `brew install redis`.

-To allow for multi-threading with puma, in `development.rb`:

-`config.cache_classes = true`
-`config.eager_load = true `

-Requires a restart of rails server for any code changes to take effect.
+Requires a restart of `rails server` for any code changes to take effect.

 Rails api lives in the rails app as usual, the angular app is in `client`.
 `cd client && bower install && npm install` to install dependencies for the front end.
 In `client`, run unit tests with `karma start`.

+##Secrets!
+`cp environment_variables.yml.example environment_variables.yml` and update
+with real info for mailer.
+If deploying to heroku, this is bypassed and set via `heroku config`.

 ##Integration tests
- `protractor protractor.conConfig.js`.
+Todo: see `gulp e2e-test` task for progress.

 ##Deployment

 Deploy to heroku with `heroku create` `git push heroku master`.
 Be sure that `application_controller` has  `skip_before_filter :verify_authenticity_token ` commented out in production and `protect_from_forgery with: :null_session` is set.
-Also set the heroku domain in `app_config` to allow CORS.
+Also set the heroku domain in `config/app_config.yml` to allow CORS.

+todo: change `app_config.yml` to use an env variable for `client/origin`

 If deploy does not show `index.html` and returns `status 404`, set `config.serve_static_assets = true` in `production.rb` (Rails 4 default is `false`).